 Courtney Anstett has been at Norwalk Community College (NCC) as the Service-Learning Coordinator since February 2007.
 Courtney received a Bachelor of Arts degree in Sociology from Quinnipiac College (University) and a Masters in Science degree in Counseling: College Student Personnel Services from the University of Bridgeport.

 Courtney developed the Service-Learning program at NCC.
 Service-Learning at NCC is the method of integrating classroom lessons with community action.
 Students complete community service hours for college credit based on their course goals and objectives.
-To date, over 4,800 students have provided approximately 96,000 hours of service to the local community.

 In July 2019, Courtney joined the Career Development and Experiential Learning Center to enhance and expand hands-on experiences in real world settings leading to greater personal satisfaction and professional/career success.